thesaltypumpkin/my_DSCI_401/README.md

-# my_DSCI_401
+# DSCI_401: Foundation and Applications of Data Analytics

-A repository for DATA/DSCI 401 code from fall 2017
+A repository for DATA/DSCI 401 course code.
+Python - based